CASC supports an interdisciplinary and sustainable arts sector.

 Juliano has received international critical acclaim for his own choreography and has created new pieces for the Royal Ballet in London, Mariinsky Theatre, Nederlands Dans Theater 2, Acosta Danza, Atlanta Ballet, Pennsylvania Ballet, National Ballet of Canada and Netflix series “ Tiny Pretty Things”.
 Furthermore from 2020 onwards: Alina Cojocaru, FKA Twigs - Ballet de Santiago, Chile - Opera House Zurich and Staatsballett Hannover.
 He hopes to inspire others to question and push the boundaries of dance and to spark a sense of fantasy to reflection on their own lives with a newfound curiosity.

-Janine’s inspiration is to challenge different art forms and to work across traditional boundaries.
-With her creative management skills she forms strategies for growing audiences, raising funds, and strengthening the quality of artistic development.
+Janine is a performance curator and brings various art forms across traditional boundaries together to strengthen the quality of artistic development.
 Janine is known for building a strong network of partners across various disciplines.
-Janine is inspired by research and loves to co-create.
+Janine is inspired by research and loves to share art with global audiences and communities.

-Since 2020 Janine works as Executive Creative Director for The New Zealand Dance Company.
-From 2014 to 2019 Janine was CEO/Managing Director of Nederlands Dans Theater (NDT).
-Before she was business manager of Dutch National Ballet (HNB), Director and co-founder of Cinedans and managing director, co-founder of Nicole Beutler Projects.
+From June 2020 to July 2021 Janine worked as Executive Creative Director for The New Zealand Dance Company.
+From 2014 to 2019 Janine was directing Nederlands Dans Theater (NDT) and part of building the new home for NDT in The Hague called AMARE.
+Before she was business manager of Dutch National Ballet (HNB), artistic director and co-founder of Cinedans and managing director, co-founder of Nicole Beutler Projects.

 Lobke is intrigued by what art can accomplish in all it’s different forms for both audience and society.
 She seeks to help artists translate their ideas and concepts into a business strategy based on their artistic wishes.
 With the stakeholders Lobke manages to have excellent communication and with this she builds sustainable relationships and collaborations.